Learning communities

 Many students in high school never have really had to work that hard--But suddenly things are different.
 This module will give students some tips on how to approach academic learning.
 Notetaking, study skills, and test-taking strategies are all skills that can help you both in school and in life.

-Experiential Learning helps supports both personal and professional pathways to success.
-Learn how you can make a difference through internships, co-ops, and other learning opportunities.
-This can open doors to careers later in life and can help provide a deeper understanding of your program through valuable field experience.
+Experiential Learning can open doors to graduate programs, help prepare you for careers later in life, and can help provide a deeper understanding of your program through valuable field experience.

-There are three different time slots per week.
+There are multiple time slots per week.
 These sessions have the same topic but may vary in approach.
 You are welcome to attend more than one session if you wish.

-Should we be forced to deliver the program virtually, the Learning Community Program Teams Channel meeting links will be available on the day of the session in the appropriate “day” channel – but the time and day of the week will not change.
+Should we be forced to use Teams, meeting links will be available on the day of the session in the appropriate “day” channel – but the time and day of the week will not change.

 Bonus points